SMU vs. Navy NCAA Football Odds, Plays and Insights | October 9, 2021

 Navy Stats and Trends

-- So far this season Navy has two wins against the spread.

-- This season, the Midshipmen have won ATS in each of their two games as an underdog of 13.5 points or more.
+- The Midshipmen have been underdogs by 13.5 points or more two times this year and have covered the spread every time.

-- Navy's games this season have gone over the total in three out of four opportunities (75%).
+- Navy's games this year have eclipsed the over/under in 75% of its opportunities (three times in four games with a set point total).

-- This year the Midshipmen have six turnovers, three fewer than the Mustangs have takeaways (9).
+- The Midshipmen have six giveaways this season, while the Mustangs have nine takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.